 What is it?

-A dish that Mr. and Mrs. Swiss enjoy very much in the restaurant.
-Zürcher Geschnetzeltes consists of veal in a creamy mushroom cream sauce.
-It is not to be confused with Geschnetzeltem Zürcher Art: in this dish the veal is usually replaced by pork.
+A dish that Mr. and Mrs. Swiss love to enjoy in restaurants.
+Zürcher Geschnetzeltes is made from veal in a creamy mushroom sauce.
+Don’t confuse it with Geschnetzeltes Zürcher Art; in that dish, veal is usually substituted with pork.

-Rösti is served with it and classically also "Nierli" (veal kidneys).
-However, these are only rarely offered and usually optional for the guest.
+It is typically served with rösti and traditionally also with “Nierli” (veal kidneys), though these are now rarely offered and usually optional for the guest.

 Where can I try it?